lightly-ai/lightly/docs/source/getting_started/lightly_at_a_glance.rst

         shuffle=True,           # shuffling is important!
         collate_fn=collate_fn)  # apply transformations to the input images

+.. note:: You can also use a custom PyTorch `Dataset` instead of the
+          `LightlyDataset`.
+Just make sure your `Dataset` implementation returns a tuple of (sample, target, fname) to support the basic functions for training models.
+See :py:class:`lightly.data.dataset`
+          for more information.

 Head to the next section to see how you can train a ResNet on the data you just prepared.

 Training